search icon

 How do I create an outdoor ad by myself?

-2. If you’ve decided to place a billboard on a building, make sure the building is right or this purpose in terms of materials, wiring, architecture, etc. Sketch the building with your future ad on it to see whether it looks appropriate.
+2. If you’ve decided to place a billboard on a building, make sure the building is right for this purpose in terms of materials, wiring, architecture, etc. Sketch the building with your future ad on it to see whether it looks appropriate.

 3. Create a logo you’ll be using in your ad.
-You can do it right now by simply entering your company name into the field below!

 4. Design your ad in Photoshop or any other graphic design program.